Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=17)>

-Advanced Text Searching Options¶
+Advanced Text Searching¶

-for more control over text matching.
+When you need more control over how text matching works:

-# Case-insensitive search for "summary"
+# Case-insensitive search

 page.find_all('text:contains("summary")', case=False)